navzam/user-direct-line-token-sample/README.md

 # User-specific Direct Line token sample

-This sample demonstrates how to implement WebChat in a way that (a) does not expose your Direct Line secret to the browser, and (b) ensures your bot will receive a consistent and trustworthy user ID across sessions.
+This sample demonstrates how to implement Web Chat in a way that (a) does not expose your Direct Line secret to the browser, and (b) ensures your bot will receive a consistent and trustworthy user ID across sessions.
 Specifically, it shows how to retrieve a user-specific Direct Line token for a user who has been verified by an identity provider.

 ## Motivation

-In the [Direct Line token sample](https://github.com/navzam/direct-line-token-sample), in order to hide the WebChat secret and avoid user impersonation, we bound a random user ID to the Direct Line token.
+In the [Direct Line token sample](https://github.com/navzam/direct-line-token-sample), in order to hide the Web Chat secret and avoid user impersonation, we bound a random user ID to the Direct Line token.
 The downside of that approach is that users will have a different ID every time they talk to the bot.
 We could improve on this by storing a user ID in client-side storage (cookie, `localStorage`, etc.) and sending it to the token API, but there would still be two issues:
 - The user ID would be tied to the browser and wouldn't be consistent across browsers, devices, etc.
 - A malicious user could modify their user ID to attempt to impersonate a different user, so the bot wouldn't be able to trust the user ID.